Interacting Dark Energy after DESI Baryon Acoustic Oscillation measurements

 In this \textit{letter}, we have studied the implications of the Baryon Acoustic Oscillations measurements released by the Dark Energy Spectroscopic Instrument for Interacting Dark Energy models characterized by an energy-momentum flow from Dark Matter to Dark Energy.
-Focusing on the minimal Planck-2018+DESI data combination, we found a preference for interactions exceeding the 95\% confidence level, yielding a present-day expansion rate $H_0=71.4\pm1.5$ km/s/Mpc which can resolve the Hubble tension.
+Focusing on the minimal Planck-2018+DESI data combination, we found a preference for interactions exceeding the 95\% confidence level, yielding a present-day expansion rate \textbf{$H_0 = 70.8^{+1.4}_{-1.7}$} km/s/Mpc which can resolve the Hubble tension.
 Combining Planck-2018+DESI with either measurements of the expansion rate $H(z)$ obtained from the relative ages of massive, early-time, and passively-evolving galaxies or with distance moduli measurements from Type-Ia Supernovae sourced from the Pantheon-plus catalog using the SH0ES Cepheid host distances as a calibrator, we still find a preference for $\xi \neq 0$ at more than 95\% CL.
 For all the different combinations of datasets, we observe an improvement in the $\chi^2$ of the fit over $\Lambda$CDM.
-Overall, accounting for DESI measurements, high and low redshift data are found to be equally or better explained within the IDE framework than $\Lambda$CDM, while consistently yielding values of $H_0$ that are higher than in the standard cosmological model and in much better agreement with local distance ladder estimates.
-In light of these results, we conclude that DESI data (re-)open up the possibility of addressing the Hubble tension through late-time new physics.
+Overall, accounting for DESI data, high and low redshift background measurements are found to be equally or better explained within the IDE framework than $\Lambda$CDM, while consistently yielding values of $H_0$ that are higher than in the standard cosmological model and in much better agreement with local distance ladder estimates.